mvaganov/CmdLineAsteroids/notes.md

 //  The pattern of understanding a realtime simulation fools me into believing I can feel the edge of existence.
 Like I'm touching the glass separating us from God.
 //  This feeling is so profound to me that I want to try to share it with you.
 And it is rooted in understanding.

-Before I start the tutorial content, I want to be clear about something: this tutorial will not be worth your time if you don't write and compile the code with the intention of understanding.
+//Before I start the tutorial content, I want to be clear about something:
+//this tutorial will not be worth your time if you don't write and compile the code with the intention of understanding.
-If you just want to play this game, save yourself some trouble and download the code from github.
+//If you just want to play this game, save yourself some trouble and download the code from github.

-## process
-* Lets begin.
+`scene`
+new project window in VS Community 2022

+`voice`
+Lets begin.
+Please pause the tutorial to attempt these same steps yourself.
+I recommend typing everything out yourself. it will help you learn this content.

+`scene`
+     practice is the price for understanding. understanding is the price for power in the computer.

+`voice`
+practicing typing yourself will dramatically increase how long this tutorial takes for you to do, probably 10x longer or more.
+If you do not consider yourself a computer wizard yet, I recommend you practice now.

+`scene`
+new project window in VS Community 2022

+`voice`
-* Start your C# IDE.
+Start your C# IDE.
 I'm using Visual Studio Community 2022.
+As of 2025, Rider is not free for commercial content, but free for personal use.
+I should not use it for a tutorial video, but I recommend that as a student.

-* I'm going to call my project "SpaceShooterGame"
+I'm going to call my project "SpaceShooterGame"

-* The default Program.cs will be our entry point.
-Here's a basic "Hello World" program.
-* Let's run it to make sure our compiler works.
-If your program does not compile and run, stop the video and get it working.
+`scene`
+program.cs
 ```
 using System;
 namespace SpaceShooterGame {